 Not only do you make money, you come up on top on searches.
 Google prefers websites that have videos as part of their content.
 Even web pages with links to videos are likely to do better than pages with simple text or pictures.

 Increased Click Through Rate

-Emails with videos are likely to get clicked more as their click through rate increases by a 200%.
+Emails with videos are likely to get clicked on more as their click through rate increases by a 200%.
 If you include the word video in the subject, the chances of the recipient opening it increases.
 Hence, video is a powerful tool in email marketing as well.

 Users spend more time on videos than they do on other stuff.
-It can help increase traffic and not only raise numbers but increase average time spent on your webpage or social media page.
+It can help increase traffic and not only raise numbers but increase the average time spent on your webpage or social media page.

 Social media is definitely going to play a key role in how content marketing develops as it now serves as the primary distribution channel for big and small companies alike.
 Whatever the content may be, the gist behind it has to be about providing experience because that is what the users want.
 And when we speak about experience and engagement, videos are the future.

 In fact, by the mid of the next decade, it is estimated that most of internet traffic will be driven by videos.
 If you want to prepare yourself for the future, it is better to streamline your strategy towards a video strategy.